PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ### Usage

 `
-runAppInBackground(secs)
+runAppInBackground(millis)
 `

 ### Parameters

 Parameter | Description
 --------- | -----------
-secs | An integer designating how long, in seconds, to background the app for.
+millis | An integer designating how long, in milliseconds, to background the app for.

 ## Scroll Down To